 I will write at the beginning of the semester with a more full report on next steps in the consideration of this important question.
 However, because we had a number of constructive conversations this fall, I thought you would want to know where the discussion with the Board stands before the campus empties out for the winter break.

 Please enjoy the upcoming break, and have a Happy New Year.

-President Porterfield sent this message on December 4, 2013
+President Porterfield sent this message to faculty and professional staff on December 4, 2013

 I'm writing to share that the College, recognizing the need to employ an in-house counsel, has appointed an experienced attorney with a strong background in higher education law to serve F&M in this important role.

 Pierce Buller, who has served for nine years as Associate General Counsel for the University of Pennsylvania, will join the College March 1, 2014, to provide legal and strategic advice on institutional issues for members of the campus community and the Board of Trustees.

 In this day and age, there is extraordinary value to having an in-house legal resource with expertise in higher education law, a deep regard for the culture of a liberal arts college, and the ability to work with all stakeholders of the College on matters big and small.
 Pierce brings all of these qualities and is an ideal leader to serve as our founding general counsel.

 For many years, F&M has received expert legal advice from external law firms, especially the Lancaster firm Barley Snyder.
 While we will continue this excellent relationship, an increasingly complex legal landscape for colleges requires ongoing coordination and counsel on a wide range of legal issues.

 This includes the need for counsel related to issues of labor and employment, employee benefits, student conduct, governance, real estate acquisition, environmental and contract matters, charitable giving, intellectual property, litigation, and compliance with federal laws governing student privacy and Title IX's gender-equity provisions, among other matters.